NLeSC/guide/best_practices/code_review.md

 support for code reviews is rather limited.
 Putting too many issues into a single pull request quickly becomes unwieldy.

+## Reviewing Jupyter notebooks with ReviewNB
+For rich diffs and commenting on Jupyter notebooks Github is not very useful.
+You can use [ReviewNB](https://www.reviewnb.com/) for that.
+If you configure your esciencecenter.nl email address as your primary email for your Github account [here](https://github.com/settings/emails) you have access to the academic plan with full benefits.

 ## References

 Atwood, Jeff (2006) [Code Reviews: Just Do It](http://blog.codinghorror.com/code-reviews-just-do-it/)